What are consular affairs?

 Norway has 29 Honorary Consulates around the United States, covering 36 states.
 Click on the heading for more information about which US states the Honorary Consuls cover.

-Norwegian citizens who are currently in the USA may apply for biometric passports at the Norwegian embassy in Washington, DC, or the consulates general in New York or San Francisco.
+Norwegian citizens who are currently in the United States may apply for biometric passports at the Norwegian Embassy in Washington, D.C., or the Consulates General in New York or San Francisco.

 - Everyone applying for a new passport must bring the old one.
 You must bring the old one even if it expired a long time ago.